tmhillmann/fishingScout/README.md

 ## Excel Format Notes

 The parser handles multiple lakes per sheet, separated by blank rows.
 Each lake block starts with a header row containing the lake name, survey year, "ID" label, and the DNR lake ID.
-The sample file included has sheets like "CPUE Data - Todd" and "CPUE Data - Toby" with this format.
+The sample file included has sheets like "CPUE Data 1" and "CPUE Data 2" with this format.